 Since W3C released HTML4 in 1999, people assumed that it would not need to upgrade any more.
 Some companies who focused on web apps migrated to WHATWG.
 After that in 2007, W3C got back related works from WHATWG so that HTML5 can be re-developed.

-Because of the huge demand of new technology development and HTML5 has already proved its commercial interests, a totally new entrance will be opened to mobile internet.
-As a result, web apps which supported by super app + HTML5 will subvert traditional native apps and dominate future mobile internet.
+Because of the huge demand for new technology development and HTML5 has already proved its commercial interests, a totally new entrance will be opened to mobile internet.
+As a result, web apps which are supported by super app + HTML5 will subvert traditional native apps and dominate future mobile internet.

 Traditional browser + HTML5

 While HTML5 is upgrading, Google and Apple also see the bright future of HTML5.
-As a result, Google at first developed Firefox by sponsoring Mozilla, then V8 engine and Webkit were emerged.
-Chrome was released the first version in 2008.
+As a result, Google at first developed Firefox by sponsoring Mozilla, then V8 engine and Webkit emerged.
+The first version of Chrome was released in 2008.
 Meanwhile, Apple also developed Safari.
 IE+flash had to take a back seat.

 HTML5 is the only one language which can cover PC, Mac, iPhone, iPad, Android and windows phone.
 Though Java and Flash have ever dreamed of that, they are excluded by ios.
 The aim of mobile web app is to get the same user experience as native apps.

 Before HTML5 standard released, most of browsers already support it.
 Even web app is try to take place of native app.
 Due to the low response speed, sometimes it is ignored by developers.